FernaMunoz/ReTech-UXD/README.md

 In this case to make a design for an application to donate or recycle electronic devices.
 Designing the visualization of how this application will work, with its navigation and components.

-The wireframes designed to donate and find recycling points for electronic devices will be shown below.
+Below are the wireframes designed for the mobile application where you upload publications to donate and find recycling points for electronic devices, as well as talk to people interested in your publications and schedule a meeting point.

 ![Pantalla inicio sesion](https://github.com/user-attachments/assets/9d4f85b0-28fe-40c2-89be-0c1f86fcd9a2)